IsaHu-dev/Calorie-Mind/README.md

     1. Add your Dinner - Input dinner entries.

     - Select 1 to add a dinner entry.
 If nutritional information is unknown, the application initiates an API request to retrieve accurate values (calories, protein, fat, and carbs).

+    - You can log more than one meal per day

     - Ensures the logging of food intake for daily tracking.

      2. Record New Daily Goals